markarenz/spice-hustle/README.md

 ## Image Credits

-- Images for the location backgrounds provided by freepik and the following users: upklyak, macrovector, brgfx
+- Images for the location backgrounds provided by freepik and the following users: upklyak, macrovector, brgfx, rawpixel